KSomerfeldt/Color-Game/README.md

-Color identification game, where youi must identify the correct color based on the RGB given.
+Color identification game, where you must identify the correct color based on the RGB given.